riffomonas/RR_R25_2014/specific_aims.md

 due to the significant growth of the community.
 To achieve our objective, we propose the following specific aim:

-**Develop a set of auto-tutorial modules to teach microbiome researchers habits for engaging in reproducible research.** The goal of these modules is to create a framework within a research team for documenting research progress, collaborating between researchers and supervisors, and ensuring the reproducibility of their research as it is disseminated in publications and oral
+**Develop a set of autotutorials to teach microbiome researchers habits for engaging in reproducible research.** The goal of these modules is to create a framework within a research team for documenting research progress, collaborating between researchers and supervisors, and ensuring the reproducibility of their research as it is disseminated in publications and oral